 Before our company acquired the SmartSource line of scanners (also in 2016), both product lines both had their own waffle cards, but with somewhat different patterns.
 After extensive testing, we found that one design – formerly the “Digital Check” pattern – could clean both brands of scanners equally well.
 Since then, we’ve used a single cleaning card to eliminate the need for our customers to carry, and keep track of, two kinds of cards.

-The camera has always been one of the most difficult areas of the scanner to clean, not only because it is especially sensitive to dirt and dust buildup, but because both sides have to be sparkling clean to capture a good image.
+The contact image sensor (CIS) has always been one of the most difficult areas of the scanner to clean, not only because it is especially sensitive to dirt and dust buildup, but because both sides have to be sparkling clean to capture a good image.
 This is another place where the thickness and the constant outward pressure of the waffle design come into play, making it especially well-suited to scrub both sides at once.

-Previously, no matter how well you cleaned a scanner, often times it would still be necessary to wipe down the camera glass by hand periodically.
-The flat cards were not guaranteed of contacting every part of the paper path – especially further down the track – and this included the camera glass.
-A little bit of leftover dust on the sides of the track doesn’t really hurt much, but the camera is much more sensitive to uneven cleaning, and over time, the buildup could become a problem.
-With the new cards being better at reaching this hard-to-get area, we now recommend cleaning the camera glass manually only in rare cases where there are visible streaks on the images.
+Previously, no matter how well you cleaned a scanner, often times it would still be necessary to wipe down the image sensor by hand periodically.
+The flat cards were not guaranteed of contacting every part of the paper path – especially further down the track – and this included the sensor glass.
+A little bit of leftover dust on the sides of the track doesn’t really hurt much, but the CIS is much more sensitive to uneven cleaning, and over time, the buildup could become a problem.
+With the new cards being better at reaching this hard-to-get area, we now recommend cleaning the sensor glass manually only in rare cases where there are visible streaks on the images.